LPRamos1/text-insight-api/README.md

 ## ⚙️ How it works

-The API receives a text input, processes it using basic NLP techniques, and returns simple metrics such as word count and keyword frequency.
+The API receives a text input, validates it using Pydantic, processes it with basic NLP techniques, and returns structured metrics.

-Input → Text processing → JSON response
+Input → Validation → Processing → JSON Response

 ---

 ## 📦 Setup

-### Docker
+### Local

 ```bash
 git clone https://github.com/LPRamos1/text-insight-api.git